charlesoscar/starwars-app/README.md

 ## Requirements

 1. The app should be able to list all movies from the api: https://swapi.dev/documentation
 2. Clicking on a movie should list some interesting details about that movie.
 3. Create atleast one component that you can reuse in your app.
 4. Styling is not required.

+## Additional Questions
+1. Fetching data from a third party api can be slow, how would you improve performance in this application?
+2. Testing can be benificial, what is reasonable to test in this application?
+3. Currently the project only support css, how would you add support for less or sass?